grappler/responsive-opt-out/README.md

 }
 ```

-<a href="http://ulrich.pogson.ch/responsive-opt-out-plugin">Blog post on intregration with Responsive theme</a>
+<a href="http://ulrich.pogson.ch/responsive-opt-out-plugin">Blog post on integration with Responsive theme</a>

 ## Checkout

-You can always checkout the latest version at [this URL](http://wordpress.org/extend/plugins/responsive-opt-out/).
+You can always checkout the latest version at [this URL](http://wordpress.org/plugins/responsive-opt-out/).

 ## Install

 If you're interested in downloading and installing this plugin:

-1. Download the the latest [release](http://wordpress.org/extend/plugins/responsive-opt-out/)
+1. Download the the latest [release](http://wordpress.org/plugins/responsive-opt-out/)
 2. Install using the [WordPress install process](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation)

 ## Changelog

+_0.5.0 - 21 September 2015 _

-_0.4.0 -  _
+_0.4.0 - 21 September 2014 _
 Improve code

 _0.3.0 - 28 April 2013_